Fredo-255/PSGMgr/README.md

 When an active user changes profile or an inactive user is activated, the algorithm first checks if permission sets are assigned to the original profile and if so removes them from the user.
 It then checks if permission sets are assigned to the new profile and if so assigns them to the the user.

+*__New in version 1.0.0__*

+When an user is deactivated permission set that where assigned due to ist profile, are removed (they will be reenabled when the user is reactivated)

+Checking the Force Permission set Assignment flag will force the algorithm to run. *Note : This will not clear assignments fot permission sets removed from configuration, chek for a new version  in the future*

 ## Notes